-If a monthly depositor accumulates a \$100,000 RRTA tax liability on any day, it becomes a semiweekly depositor on the next day and remains so for the remainder of the calendar year and for the following calendar year.
+If you are a monthly depositor and you accumulate a \$100,000 RRTA tax liability on any day, you become a semiweekly depositor for the remainder of the calendar year and for the following calendar year.

-Example of \$100,000 One-Day Deposit Rule.-Employer B started its business on February 1, 1995.
+Example of \$100,000 one-day deposit rule.-Employer B started its business on February 1, 1996.
 On February 8, it paid compensation for the first time and accumulated an RRTA tax liability of \$60,000.
-On February 15, Employer B paid compensation and accumulated a liability of \$40,000, bringing its accumulated RRTA tax liability to \$100,000.
+On February 15, Employer B paid compensation and accumulated a liability of \$40,000, bringing its accumulated (undeposited) RRTA tax liability to \$100,000.
 Because this was the first year of its business, the RRTA tax liability for its lookback period is considered to be zero, and it would be a monthly depositor based on the lookback rules.
 However, since Employer B accumulated \$100,000 on February 15, it became a semiweekly depositor on February 16.
-It will be a semiweekly depositor for the remainder of 1995 and for 1996.
+It will be a semiweekly depositor for the remainder of 1996 and for 1997.
 Employer B is required to deposit the \$100,000 by February 16, the next banking day.

-Adjustments and the Lookback Rule.- Determine your RRTA tax liability for the lookback period based on the RRTA tax liability as originally reported.
-If you made adjustments to correct errors on previously filed RRTA tax returns, these adjustments do not affect the amount of RRTA tax liability for purposes of the lookback rule.
-If you report adjustments on your current RRTA tax return to correct errors on prior period returns, include these adjustments as part of your RRTA tax liability for the current period.
-If you filed Form 843, Claim for Rebate and Request for Abatement, to claim a refund for a prior period overpayment, your RRTA tax liability does not change for either the prior period or the current period for purposes of the lookback rule.
+Adjustments and the Lookback Rule.- Determine your RRTA tax liability for the lookback period based on the RRTA tax liability as originally reported on Form CT-1.
+If you made adjustments to correct errors on previously filed Forms CT-1, these adjustments do not affect the amount of RRTA tax liability for purposes of the lookback rule.
+If you report adjustments on your current Form CT-1 to correct errors on prior year returns, include these adjustments as part of your RRTA tax liability for the current period.
+If you filed Form 843, Claim for Rebate and Request for Abatement, to claim a refund for a prior year overpayment, your RRTA tax liability does not change for either the prior year or the current year for purposes of the lookback rule.

-Example of Adjustments and the Lookback Rule.-An employer originally reported an RRTA tax liability of \$45,000 for the lookback period (1993).
-The employer discovered during March 1995 that the tax during the lookback period was understated by \$10,000 and corrected this error with an adjustment on the 1995 return.
-This employer would be a monthly depositor for 1995 since the lookback period RRTA tax liabilities are based on the amounts originally reported and were less than \$50,000.
-The \$10,000 adjustment would be treated as part of the 1995 RRTA tax liability.
+Example of adjustments and the lookback rule.-An employer originally reported an RRTA tax liability of \$45,000 for the lookback period (1994).
+The employer discovered during March 1996 that the tax during the lookback period was understated by \$10,000 and corrected this error with an adjustment on the 1996 return.
+This employer is a monthly depositor for 1996 because the lookback period RRTA tax liabilities are based on the amounts originally reported and were less than \$50,000.
+The \$10,000 adjustment is treated as part of the 1996 RRTA tax liability.

 Accuracy of Deposits (98% Rule).-You will be considered to have satisfied the above deposit requirements if you deposit timely at least 98% of your RRTA tax liability or if any deposit shortfall does not exceed \$100.
-No deposit penalties will be applied if the above shortfall is deposited by the shortfall makeup date.
+No deposit penalties will be applied if the shortfall is deposited by the shortfall makeup date.
 The shortfall makeup date for monthly depositors is the due date for the return period in which the shortfall occurs.
-The makeup date for semiweekly or one-day rule depositors is the first Wednesday or Friday, whichever is earlier, falling on or after the 15th day of the month following the month in which the shortfall occurred or, if earlier, the return due date for the period in which the shortfall occured.
+The shortfall makeup date for semiweekly or one-day rule depositors is the first Wednesday or Friday, whichever is earlier, falling on or after the 15th day of the month following the month in which the shortfall occurred or, if earlier, the return due date for the period in which the shortfall occured.